4164Joseph/Hello-World/README.md

 # Hello-World
-Getting my feet wet in the GitWorld
+Getting my feet wet in the coding world of GitHub.
 Living through the great quarantine of 2020.
 Not working.
 Trying to learn new things to keep my sanity